Drug crimes lawyer in Callaway County, MO.

 - 20mg or more of fentanyl

 Callaway County, MO’s drug laws impose harsh penalties, but with a skilled legal team on your side, there’s hope.
 Our drug crime lawyers in Callaway County excel at finding vulnerabilities in the prosecution’s case.
-While strategies vary depending on your specific circumstances, here’s how we can build a powerful defense strategy:
+While strategies vary depending on your specific circumstances, here’s how we can build a robust defense strategy:

 Fighting Unreasonable Search and Seizure